 This period of paranoia is followed by depression, apathy, and the feeling of meaninglessness.
 Food becomes tasteless, and socialization with friends unnecessary, work performance declines, and hobbies are ignored because the desire and energy for any activities are lost.

 Cocaine becomes the only one that makes the man happy and the only motivation to go out with friends and consume drugs again.
 However, 2-3 days after the effects of cocaine wear off, it is all the more difficult than before.
+For addicts who don’t get cocaine within this time, or attempt to stop permanently, they will be hit with withdrawal symptoms.

 This is how one of the cocaine cycles looks like: 1-2 days of continuous use followed by the so-called crash, after which cravings, depression and return to cocaine take place.
 With time, the consequences get worse, medical, social, and financial problems arise, and paranoia, insomnia, and nervousness become permanent.